Adam-G-Klein/UntitledCardGame/README.md

 Unity project source for Untitled Card Game by Go Face Games

+## Room Creation

+Currently, the game's map is being generated from `Assets\Resources\Maps\testMap.xml`.
+Go take a peak at it before reading further here, the comments in the file should also help explain it.

+Each of the rooms, along with their roomType (the implementation class), the id they'll be referred to in the rest of the map document, and a list of connected rooms, each of which declares the room that's connected and the door the player can use to get there.

+To add a new room, you just need to add another top-level `<Room... />` element to the Room list, defining all of the above values in the element.
+The next feature to complete is the ability to define Encounters, and having all of these things split into different files.

 ## Dev Tips

 #### "You are trying to create a Monobehavior using the "new" keyword" warning